-AberWorkshops give your learners an opportunity to learn from, question and even challenge our friendly and engaging Academic staff.

-Our teaching staff will deliver high quality subject content to your learners, with the aim of not only increasing students' knowledge of the subject matter, but also encouraging them to consider future study within the disciplines of International Politics.

-We have a variety of academic-focussed lectures/workshops in a number of different topic areas.
+AberWorkshops give your learners an opportunity to learn and interact with our friendly and engaging academic staff.
+Our teaching staff will deliver high quality subject content to your learners, with the aim of not only increasing students' knowledge of the subject matter, but also encouraging them to consider future study within the discipline of International Politics.
+We have a variety of academic-focussed lectures/ workshops in a number of different topic areas.
 Whilst all sessions are subject to availability, AberWorkshops are: